ae6rt/decap/README.md

 ## Overview

-A CI build server based on a Kubernetes backend that executes builds in a specially prepared container.
+A CI build server based on a Kubernetes backend that executes builds in a build container.

 This project is under active development, and has no releases yet.

+_Aftomato_ is loosely based on the Greek word for _automation_.

 ## AWS Setup